 There's a really good chance you already have the ingredients for this salad on hand.
 A lime vinaigrette made with lime juice, honey, garlic, and olive oil is the perfect way to dress this grain-based salad that's a little bit sweet (thanks to juice pineapple) and a little bit savory (thanks to black beans and bulgar).

 Photo: Budget Bytes

 10 of 11All photos

-Traditionally, this Lebanease salad is made using bulgar wheat, but this Quinoa Tabbouleh is entirely gluten free.
+Traditionally, this Lebanese salad is made using bulgur wheat, but this version is entirely gluten-free.
 Everything else is the same, and oh-so-simple: tomatoes, onion, mint, parsley, lemon juice, and a splash of olive oil.
 Skip the expensive salad bar, and make this healthy recipe at home instead.

 Photo: Simple Vegan Blog

 11 of 11All photos